Ahhgust/Exome2Proteome/README.md

   bin/dependency_check.sh
 ```
 This is a case of silence is golden-- if the script prints nothing and exits cleanly, then all of the *programs* needed to convert exomes to protomes have been installed.
-I leave it up to the user to ensure that the programs are reasonably up-to-date (hint hint you may need to-- update bcftools)
+I leave it up to the user to ensure that the programs are reasonably up-to-date (hint hint you may need to update bcftools)

 ## Bams -> unphased VCFs
 Convert bam to (unphased) VCF.
 GATK4-style.